sourcehold/sourcehold-maps/Home.md

  - [ ] Manipulate rotation

 # Getting started with debugging
+You are very much invited to file an issue or a pull request to the sourcehold-maps repository explaining what you found.

 ## The general layout of a .map file (and .sav file)
 A map file is a zip file with a header and data sections.